A Cruelty-Free Skincare Routine that Makes a Noticeable Difference

 I worked for a man who used to guess ages and weights at a carnival.
 No kidding.
 He told me he could have never guessed my age.
 I always loved that.

-(A little-known fact he told me about that is, if you guess a woman’s weight, you always guess lower so you don’t offend her.
+(A little-known fact he told me about that is, if you guess a woman’s weight, you always go lower so you don’t offend her.
 Ha!)

 For all of the women who have asked me how I take care of my skin, I’ve finally gotten it all down and am excited to share it with you.
 First and foremost: the fact that I have a cruelty-free skincare routine is hugely important to me.
 There is no way I could justify a luxury pursuit, in the form of a well-intentioned skincare routine, which would support unnecessarily cruelty to animals.
 I have found highly effective alternatives and feel better purchasing from those companies who share my feeling and commitment.